|Program Sponsor:||CSU International Programs|

 April 1: Late Applicant Deadline

-Cost: Students pay the same tuition for CSU IP UK as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Sheet.
+Students pay the same tuition for United Kingdom: University of Bradford as the tuition paid for their home CSU campus.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.

 The University of Bristol is a prominent English research university which was established in the early twentieth century.
 Each year, the University welcomes students from over 150 different countries, who make up roughly 15% of the overall student population.